lanrekkeeg/Data-Structure/README.md

 # Data-Structure
 A c++ base AVL implementaion.
-This code for insertion only.
+This code is for insertion only.